-Keep to the defined track.
+- Keep to the defined track.
 Detour only to pass immovable obstructions.
-Report any obstructions (including low branches) to the highway authority and the local GLASS Area Representative.
+Report any obstructions (including low branches) to the highway authority and the local Green Lane Association Area Representative.
 Be critical of your own abilities and equipment when assessing an obstruction; it is your right to abate a non-lawful obstruction, but do not commit yourself to a bigger task than you are equipped for.

-If the route is not obvious on the ground, ask locally, or check on the maps held at the highway authority offices or consult the local GLASS Area Representative.
+- If the route is not obvious on the ground, ask locally, or check on the maps held at the highway authority offices or consult the local Green Lane Association Area Representative.

 - Travel at a quiet and unobtrusive pace and as slowly as practicable; we recommend a maximum of 12 mph when in a 4x4 and on an Unsurfaced Right of Way (URoW).
 Ensure your vehicle is fully road-legal, URoW are subject to the same laws as surfaced roads.

 - When travelling in groups keep to a small number, four or less in sensitive areas, in other areas up to six vehicles MAY be acceptable.
 Guidance should be sought from the relevant Green Lane Association Area Representative.
 Weather and ground conditions should also be taken into account.
 On routes in good condition, split larger parties up and either use a different route or allow a good interval, at least 30 minutes, to elapse before following.
 With adverse weather and/or poor ground conditions avoid committing a second group to follow the same route.

 - Do not travel on URoW when they risk being affected beyond a point of natural recovery once the weather improves.
 If need be, walk some or the entire route first to determine its suitability.
 Do not use URoW that maybe damaged by the wheel pressure applied by your vehicle.